Dewesoft Historian Installation and Usage

 Note: Both channels can be added to the same recorder, as it can handle multiple channels.
 However, for the purpose of this pro training, we'll separate our measurements into two recorders for better visualization.
 This allows for simultaneous comparison of different data streams on the same graph.

 As we discussed in previous chapters, when using the Dewesoft Historian Client plugin, our data bypasses the database, flowing directly from the publisher, through the broker, to the subscriber.
-As we continued learning about Grafana, we realized that, in addition to this direct flow, there is another connection simultaneously running that saves our real-time data into the database.
-This stored data is then retrieved by Grafana for web-based analysis and visualization.
+In addition to this direct flow, there is another connection simultaneously running that saves our real-time data into the database.

 To access the database, you need to know the URL or IP location of the database.
 To try the Dewesoft Historian importer, you can use https://historian.dewesoft.com:8082